 - Business Dashboard: You need to have a good overview of what’s happening in your company, and the Dashlane business dashboard gives you access to everything you need.
 It tells you which users have been on boarded, their overall security score and gives you the ability to change permissions and access.

-Dashlane features its own Virtual Private Network, or VPN, which is convenient for those who want to not only encrypt their passwords, but also their internet traffic.
+Dashlane features its own Virtual Private Network, or VPN, which is convenient but not as full-featured as those offered by Proton or Nord.

 Apart from this, Dashlane keeps scanning the web for leaked data.
 If your personal or business data is found where it shouldn’t belong, you will instantly be alerted.